hukai916/urlpipe/docs/usage.md

 ## Samplesheet input

-You will first need to create a samplesheet with information about the samples.
-It has to be a comma-separated file with seven columns, and a header row as shown in the examples below.
-Use this parameter (`--input`) in command line to specify its location via command or include `input = "path_to_samplesheet"` in configuration file..
+To begin, You must create a samplesheet containing information about your samples.
+This should be a comma-separated file with seven columns and a header row, as shown in the examples below.
+Use the command line flag (`--input`) to specify the file's location, or include `input = "path_to_samplesheet_file"` in a custom configuration file and pass it in using [`-c`](#-c) flag.

 ```bash
 --input '[path to samplesheet file]'